kxcdev/qdemo.jsoo-express/README.md

     server when changes are detected
 - you can run tests with `make test`
 - or `make coverage` to run tests with coverage report
+  - note that we currently do not take stats on jsoo generated files as that would give too much false positives